leela-zero/leela-zero/README.md

 [Running Leela Zero client on a Tesla V100 GPU for free (Google Cloud Free Trial, Microsoft Azure, Oracle cloud, etc)](https://docs.google.com/document/d/1P_c-RbeLKjv1umc4rMEgvIVrUUZSeY0WAtYHjaxjD64/edit?usp=sharing)

-# I just want to play right now
+# I just want to run leela-zero right now

-Download the best known network weights file from: https://zero.sjeng.org/best-network To play, only leelaz is needed (and not AutoGTP).
+To play, only leelaz is needed (and not AutoGTP).

-And head to the [Usage](#usage) section of this README.
+Download the best known network weights file from: https://zero.sjeng.org/best-network And head to the [Usage](#usage) section of this README.

 If you prefer a more human style, a network trained from human games is available here: https://sjeng.org/zero/best_v1.txt.zip.

+To contribute, you need to run autogtp instead.

-# Compiling
+# Compiling autogtp and/or leelaz

 ## Requirements